yashakaushal/multi-class-image-classification-cnn/README.md

 We then add complexity to this model by adding dense layers followed by dropout layers with a dropout rate of 0.5 for regularization and improved generalization. <br>

 ## Result
-1. Inreasing complexity of the model does not always help in better learning.
+1. Though our validation accuracy increased from 65% to 70%, inreasing complexity of the model does not always help in better learning.
 2. We tested various ranges of hyperparameters like number of epochs (5,10,15,20) and learning rate (0.1, 0.001, 0.0001) and went ahead with choices optimized for maximum accuracy and precision.
-3. Having more data might be useful (not always the case) as our train set, test set and validation set has only 2193, 277 and 276 images, repsectively.
+3. Having more data would be useful here (not always the case) as our train set, test set and validation set has only 2193, 277 and 276 images, repsectively.